-The thesis allows the student to pursue a limited concentration within the regular curriculm in an area that matches his gifts and interests.
+The thesis allows the student to pursue a limited concentration within the regular curriculum in an area that matches his gifts and interests.
 In addition, it provides an opportunity for him to further develop independent study skills that will be useful for years to come.
+The subject matter for the thesis is chosen by the student in consultation with an advisor selected from the faculty.